 Guidance: This procedure step should be performed prior to performing any other sections of the IP.

 a.
-Verify that the PSI and ISI plans and the review and approval.
+Verify that the licensee has reviewed and approved PSI and ISI plans and that the licensee has documented the review and approval.

 b.
-Verify that the services of an Authorized Nuclear In-service Inspector (ANII) and the PSI and ISI plans.
+Verify that the licensee has procured the services of an Authorized Nuclear In-service Inspector (ANII) and that the ANII has reviewed the PSI and ISI plans.

 c.
 Verify that any ASME Code Cases proposed for use as part of the PSI or ISI plans are approved by the NRC, per 10 CFR 50.55a and detailed in Regulatory Guide 1.147, or have been approved by NRC for use as an alternative to the ASME Code.

 d.
-Verify that alternatives to the ASME Code requirements, if any, identified in the PSI/ISI program prior to use pursuant to 10 CFR 50.55a(z).
+Verify that the NRC has authorized alternatives to the ASME Code requirements, if any, identified in the PSI/ISI program prior to use pursuant to 10 CFR 50.55a(z).

 02.02 Program Organization.
 Verify the following items are included in the PSI/ISI program or in site procedures:

 a.
-Identification of all licensee commitments and regulatory requirements pertinent to in-service.
+Identification of all licensee commitments and regulatory requirements pertinent to preservice and in-service examination.

 Guidance: The inspector should develop a list of requirements and commitments, and determine if the licensee's program provides a means of tracking requirements and commitments.